Fabxx/SevenEleven/README.md

 on Windows 10 22h2 (last win10 version) it works fine

+# .NET Framework 3.5

+1) Install .NET 3.5 with `dotNetFx35setup.exe`

 # Disable Windows Update

 1) run `disable updates.bat`

 I have provided a script to completely disable windows update service, since they break the theme applications such as WindowBlinds.

+Don't disable win update BEFORE installing .NET or it will fail to download.

 # Explorer Patcher - Pre-made config